songlab-cal/QRscore/README.md

 # QRscore

-QRscore is an R package designed for analysis of differentially expressed genes (DEGs) and differentially distributed genes (DDGs).
+QRscore is an R package designed for analysis of differentially expressed genes (DEGs) and differentially dispersed genes (DDGs).
+The workflow is shown in the following figure.

 ![Workflow](image/fig1.jpg)